dotnet/source-build/Documentation/auto-dependency-flow/README.md

 ## Vision: product build end-to-end
 This narrative describes an end-to-end Core-Setup (Runtime) product build using CoreFX, CoreCLR, and Standard.
 More repos will be involved in real product builds.

 The orchestrator starts by calculating a repo dependency graph.
-Edges are determined by comparing each repo's *repo output manifest* and *repo input manifest*.
+Edges are determined using repo-to-repo dependency metadata stored and maintained in the source-build repository.
 The graph is a DAG, so it's buildable.
 In this case, we have:

  * Core-Setup
    * CoreFX